Ixtepec Airport

 Ixtepec Airport (Aeropuerto de Ixtepec) is an airport located in Asunción Ixtaltepec, Oaxaca, Mexico.
 Serving as Air Force Base No. 2 for the Mexican Air Force, it functions not only as a military facility but also facilitates commuter flights within Oaxaca.
 Additionally, it supports general aviation activities for the Istmo Region, encompassing cities such as Juchitan, Salina Cruz, Tehuantepec, and Ixtepec in Oaxaca.
 Since 2023, Grupo Olmeca-Maya-Mexica (GAFSACOMM), a holding company owned by the Mexican military, has been managing the airport.
 Alternative larger airports include Huatulco International Airport, located 145 km to the west of Ixtepec, and Oaxaca International Airport, situated 185 km to the northwest of Ixtepec.
-In 2024, Ixtepec Airport served 15,222 passengers.
+In 2025, the airport served 18,306 passengers.

 History

 The first flight in the Isthmus of Tehuantepec region happened on May 28, 1935, during Juchitán's patron saint festivities.
 The airbase was built during World War II, alongside the Cozumel Airport.
 Mexicana de Aviación took over the military field after the war in 1945, managed by the operator Industrias y Terrenos.
 Operations shifted back to the federal government in 1949, transforming it into a Mexican Air Force Base by 1950.

 In its history, the airport has predominantly operated as an Air Force Base, maintaining this role even after notable developments in 2017.
 During that year, a substantial investment of approximately 300 million Mexican pesos (around 17 million USD) was made to develop facilities suitable for civilian use.
 Passenger services commenced that year, marked by Aeromar's inaugural flight from Mexico City to Ixtepec on April 26, 2017.
 Aeromar continued operations until it declared bankruptcy in 2023.